-An executive summary of the review which shows exactly how much each CSP has received, their level of reserves and the proposed re-allocation can be seen here.
+Download an executive summary of the review which shows exactly how much each CSP has received, their level of reserves and the proposed re-allocation.

 In addition to supporting Community Safety Partnerships across the county, the Police & Crime Commissioner has established a Community Safety Fund for projects that deliver a lasting and positive impact on the local community.